felsokning/CSharp/README.md

 ### DateTimeActivity
 An example Activity that returns the current DateTime in UTC.

+### WebStringActivity
+An example Activity that returns a string from a WebRequest to LinkedIn's tracking url.

 ## Public.Debugging.Research
 The module is written to be directly imported into PowerShell.